kendrickassignment/cae-animals/PRODUCT_DOCS.md

 ### How We Get There

-**Phase 1 â€” Prove it works with one team (now).** AFFA's campaign team is the first real user.
+**Phase 1 — Prove it works with one team (now).** AFFA's campaign team is the first real user.
 Validate that the findings are accurate enough to cite in meetings.
 Iterate the scoring until experts say "yes, this matches what I'd find manually."

-**Phase 2 â€” Open it to the network.** The Open Wing Alliance has 90+ member organizations.
+**Phase 2 — Open it to the network.** The Open Wing Alliance has 90+ member organizations.
 Offer CAE as a free tool or a self-hostable repo.
 Let the advocacy community validate and extend it.

-**Phase 3 â€” Make it public.** A dashboard where journalists, investors, or anyone can look up a company's cage-free commitment status by country.
+**Phase 3 — Make it public.** A dashboard where journalists, investors, or anyone can look up a company's cage-free commitment status by country.
 Companies can't quietly avoid accountability when the scores are public.

 ### What Makes CAE Hard to Replicate

 The moat isn't any single feature.
 It's the combination:

 - **Domain-specific adversarial prompting** that knows the difference between a genuine commitment and a carefully worded escape clause
-- **Cost architecture** that runs on free tiers â€” competitors building on paid APIs can't match the unit economics for NGO users
+- **Cost architecture** that runs on free tiers — competitors building on paid APIs can't match the unit economics for NGO users
 - **A validation layer** that prevents the AI from producing inconsistent output, which most LLM-powered tools don't bother with
-- **Southeast Asia regulatory intelligence** baked into the analysis â€” no other tool knows about Permentan No. 32/2025
+- **Southeast Asia regulatory intelligence** baked into the analysis — no other tool knows about Permentan No. 32/2025
 - **Stateless key management** that eliminates the security liability of storing user credentials

 ### Bets We're Making

-We're betting that prompt engineering with hard validation will outperform fine-tuned models for this use case â€” cheaper to maintain, faster to iterate, and no training data dependency.
+We're betting that prompt engineering with hard validation will outperform fine-tuned models for this use case — cheaper to maintain, faster to iterate, and no training data dependency.

 We're betting that Google will keep Gemini's free tier viable long enough for CAE to prove its value.
 If that changes, the multi-provider architecture means we can switch to Groq or Mistral in one environment variable.